Coral Patch Seamount

 Coral Patch Seamount is a seamount (underwater mountain) between Madeira and mainland Portugal in the North Atlantic Ocean.
 It is an elongated 120 km long and 70 km wide mountain that rises to a depth of about 645 m, with nine volcanic cones on its summit.
 It has steeper southern slopes and a gentle northern slope.
 To its west lies Ampére Seamount, and together with several neighbouring seamounts it is one of the Horseshoe Seamounts.

 The seamount was probably formed by the Madeira hotspot in the Miocene, together with buckling processes in the oceanic crust.
 It was initially probably an island.
 There is evidence of submarine landslides and active faults which constitute a tsunami hazard; the 1755 Lisbon earthquake may have occurred north of the seamount.

 The name Coral Patch Seamount refers to the presence of cold water corals on the seamount.
 Their occurrence there was reported first in 1878, five years before the actual discovery of the seamount.
 They are only sparse on Coral Patch Seamount, probably due to lack of nutrients.
 A number of other submarine animals including fish have been observed.

 Research history and name

-An expedition by the laying a deep sea cable between the Canary Islands and Cadiz discovered the seamount on October 12, 1883.
+An expedition by the laying a deep sea cable between the Canary Islands and Cádiz discovered the seamount on October 12, 1883.
 The name is a reference to cold water corals dredged from the seamount; their occurrence was reported in 1878.
 The seamount was originally named "Coral Patch shoal": the term seamount was not yet in use at that time.
 It is only poorly explored.